Let's go!

 8: Orientation

-Students will be given access to an online pre-departure module on Canvas.
+Students will be given access to an online pre-departure module on Google Sites.
 Access will be granted the semester prior to their time abroad.

 Students are also expected to attend an in-person orientation prior to departing for abroad.
 OGE Advisors will provide details directly to the students.

 Students should keep in mind that they may need to complete additional post-acceptance paperwork for their abroad program.
-This may include housing applications, visa documentation, vaccinations, etc. Each program is different and students will be advised accordingly.
+This may include housing applications, visa documentation, vaccinations, etc. Students are personally responsible for submitting any additional paperwork, which is not handled by the OGE, in a timely and responsible manner.
+Each program is different and students will be advised accordingly.

 For more information about preparing to go abroad please review our Pre-Departure page.